Tree Peaks - Saxon Reef

 Seasonal Insights for Tree Peaks - Saxon Reef

-Tree Peaks - Saxon Reef follows southern hemisphere patterns with June being the warmest month (21.6°C) and December the coldest (17.6°C).
-The calmest conditions typically occur in January with average wave heights of 0.2m and wave periods of 8.0s.
-The most comfortable wave conditions are in January with a low wave steepness ratio, creating gentler swells.
+Tree Peaks - Saxon Reef follows southern hemisphere patterns with March being the warmest month (25.9°C) and July the coldest (21.3°C).
+The calmest conditions typically occur in November with average wave heights of 2.4m and wave periods of 8.0s.
+The most comfortable wave conditions are in November with a low wave steepness ratio, creating gentler swells.
 January offers the longest wave periods (8.0s), creating more comfortable and predictable conditions for boat entries and exits.
 Ocean currents are slowest in January (0.5m/s) and strongest in January (0.5m/s).
 January is usually the driest month with 0.0mm of precipitation.
-For beginners, the best time to visit would be during January to March, when ocean conditions are calmer with long-period waves and currents are typically weaker.
+For beginners, the best time to visit would be during November to January, when ocean conditions are calmer with long-period waves and currents are typically weaker.
 Experienced divers might enjoy the challenges and potentially better visibility during the shoulder seasons, with moderate currents that can improve marine life encounters.